VictorCaricatte/Kodon-X/README.md

 51. Yang Z & Nielsen R (2008).
 Mutation-selection models of codon substitution and their use to estimate selective strengths on codon usage. *Molecular Biology and Evolution*, 25(3), 568–579. https://doi.org/10.1093/molbev/msm284
 52. Zuker M & Stiegler P (1981).
 Optimal computer folding of large RNA sequences using thermodynamics and auxiliary information. *Nucleic Acids Research*, 9, 133–148. https://doi.org/10.1093/nar/9.1.133

----

-*Kódon-X — Developed at the Laboratory of Integrative Bioinformatics (LBI), Federal University of Minas Gerais (UFMG), Brazil.*